jundalisay/spblist/content/en/research/einstein/100/foreword.md

 Even before that, Kraus and Gehrcke had been prevented from expressing new concerns and revealing weaknesses of the opponent in the "Journal of Physics" and in the "Logos".
-The Naturalists' Congress in Innsbruck did not want a lecture against the RTH, after Schlick had been allowed to hold one for Einstein the year before.
+The Naturalists' Congress in Innsbruck did not want a lecture against Relativity, after Schlick had been allowed to hold one for Einstein the year before.

-Precisely because the RTH has become or has been made a matter not only for science, but for the general public, precisely because it wants or should reshape our entire world view, its defenders would have the obligation to stand in the service of truth, which alone is at stake.
+Precisely because Relativity has become or has been made a matter not only for science, but for the general public, precisely because it wants or should reshape our entire world view, its defenders would have the obligation to stand in the service of truth, which alone is at stake.
 Magazines and newspapers would have a duty not to sabotage the exchange of views.